 The rooster mostly makes the food call noise, but if you do not have one, then the alpha hen does it when it has found good food to share with the flock.
 This noise means that it is broadcasting to everyone about the excellent meal it has found.

-Is there a chance that hens turn into roosters?
+Is there a chance that hens will turn into roosters?

-Yes, there is an excellent chance that a hen will turn into a rooster not only its hormones but also its physical attributes.
+While there’s a chance that a hen may display rooster-like behaviors due to hormonal changes, including in its physical attributes, it’s important to clarify that a hen can’t physically turn into a rooster.
 When the left ovary gets broken, the right ovary will step up.
 However, it is the ovary that produces male hormones.
 Therefore, it can cause the hen to act and look more similar to a rooster.

 Summary

-The response to the question “do hens crow” is undoubtedly a yes.
-Hearing hens crow is common, and there is nothing to concern about.
+The response to the question “Do hens crow?” is that it’s possible but very rare.
+Hearing hens crow is not common, and if it happens, it may be a sign of hormonal imbalances or other issues that require attention.
 And they also crow like a rooster.
-Although there are various reasons that prompt hens to crow, it is still vital to check the reason as to why hens started to crow for you to take immediate action when needed.
+Although there are various reasons that prompt hens to crow, it is still vital to check the reason why hens started to crow for you to take immediate action when needed.